X

 |---|---|---|---|

-| Acute pain (dental, headache) | 50 mg 2–3×/day | Max.
-3–5 days | Ibuprofen, paracetamol (acetaminophen) |
+| Acute pain (teeth, head) | 50 mg 2–3×/day | Max.
+3–5 days | Ibuprofen, paracetamol |

-| Osteoarthritis | 75–150 mg/day divided | Short-term only! | Topical gel preferred |
+| Osteoarthritis | 75–150 mg/day in divided doses | Short-term! | Prefer topical gel |

-| Rheumatoid arthritis | 100–150 mg/day | Under medical supervision | Consider DMARDs instead of long-term NSAID |
+| Rheumatoid arthritis | 100–150 mg/day | Under medical supervision | Possibly DMARDs instead of long-term NSAIDs |

 | Back pain (acute) | 50–75 mg 2×/day | Max.
 1–2 weeks | Gel + movement |

-| Migraine | 50–100 mg (potassium salt) | Single dose during attack | Triptans |
+| Migraine | 50–100 mg (potassium salt) | Single dose for an attack | Triptans |

 | Joint pain (local) | Gel 3–4×/day | Up to 3 weeks | Ibuprofen gel |

-| NSAID | Heart attack risk (relative) | Stroke risk | GI bleeding |
+| NSAID | Heart-attack risk (relative) | Stroke risk | GI bleeding |

 |---|---|---|---|